tsatria03/CookyCraze/docks/readme.txt

 Rerolling a quest replaces only the currently focused quest with a new one of the same difficulty, leaving the rest of your active quests untouched.

 To view your quests, press the Quests button in the main game interface.
+A Quest Category list at the top of the quests screen lets you narrow down the quest list by category.
+The options are All, Required, and Random.
+All is the default and shows every active quest.
+Required shows only required quests.
+Random shows only random quests.
+Arrow through the Quest Category list to switch and the quest list updates immediately.
 The quests screen shows required quests at the top of the list, followed by random quests sorted from easiest to hardest by difficulty.
 Completed quests are labelled with complete in the list so you can see your status at a glance without having to open each one.
 Arrow to any quest and the detail box updates automatically, showing the description and current progress toward the threshold.